How a Federal Government Shutdown Impacts You and Your Family

 All functions within the Veterans Health Administration (VHA) will continue, including PACT Act benefits.
 VA hospitals, medical centers, outpatient clinics, and Vet Centers will remain open.

-All benefits under the Veterans Benefits Administration (VBA), such as education benefits, insurance processing, compensation and pensions, loan guaranty programs, and Veteran Readiness and Employment payment processing will continue.
+All benefits administered by the Veterans Benefits Administration (VBA), including education benefits, insurance processing, compensation and pensions, loan guaranty programs, and Veteran Readiness and Employment payment processing, will continue.

 The National Cemetery Administration’s (NCA) burial, scheduling of burials, first notice of death, and headstone processing functions will continue.